swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 This would have similar advantages to the prior alternatives, while being much visually lighter.
 It would also allow for `'''` to be used as the delimiter for multi-line regex literals if decided to support them.
 However given how close it is to string literal syntax, it may not be entirely clear to users that `'...'` denotes a regular expression as opposed to some different form of string literal (e.g some form of character literal, or a string literal with different escaping rules).

+We could help distinguish it from a string literal by requiring e.g `'/.../'`, though it may not be clear that the `/` characters are part of the delimiters rather than part of the literal.

 #### Using modified string literal syntax

 We could adopt the same syntax as a string literal, with a modifier such as `r"..."` used to denote a regex.
 This would be reasonably visually lightweight, and would have the advantage of the delimiter `r"""` being available for multi-line regex literals if we ever supported them.

+Such a delimiter would be visually close to string literal syntax, though the prefix letter does help distinguish it.

 ### Reusing string literal syntax